kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/assignment-4-memory-challenge.md

 - Select one of the bad habits from your habit inventory that you would like to break.
 - Identify the Cue, Craving, Response, and Reward (i.e. the habit loop) for this habit.
 - Identify 1-2 actions that you could take to influence each stage of the habit loop so that you could break the habit, and create an action plan for breaking this habit.
-- Remember to make a bad habit you should make it: Invisible, Unattractive, Difficult, and Unsatisfying.
+- Remember to break a bad habit you should make it: Invisible, Unattractive, Difficult, and Unsatisfying.

 **Tip:** Re-watch the video in section 4.2 Habits that gives a detailed summary of James Clear’s book “Atomic Habits”.
 The end of the video has a great example of how to create a plan to break a habit.